Siv3D/siv3d.docs/en-us/docs/community/community.md

 ## 1. Siv3D Discord Server
 This is a group chat for Siv3D users.
 It has dedicated channels for various purposes, allowing you to discuss Siv3D, ask questions, and showcase your work.
 There are also channels for those interested in the development of the Siv3D engine itself, where we share progress updates and collaborate on new features.

+While many conversations are in Japanese, we warmly welcome posts and questions in English.
+Many of our Japanese members use translation tools, so don't let the language barrier stop you from joining the conversation!

 [:fontawesome-brands-discord: Join the Siv3D Discord Server](https://discord.gg/mzevvsY){ .md-button .md-button--primary }

 ## 2. Siv3D Implementation Meetups